Mustaf2501/Pelgine/README.md

 # To-Do

-1. Allow one to search new datasets: clothing, website layouts, sprites, etc.
+1. Allow one to search new datasets: clothing, website layouts, sprites, etc
-2. Visually show the palette for each artwork on the search page.
+2. Visually show the palette for each artwork on the search page